 "I think (our success) can be explained by the fact that people don't think the other parties take their problems seriously," Akesson told AFP at an election rally in Stockholm in August.

 - 'The most influence' -

 Akesson, who once said Muslims were "the biggest foreign threat since World War II", has over the years watered down the party's rhetoric and policies, like other nationalist parties in Europe, according to analysts.

 Once in favour of a "Swexit", the party in 2019 abandoned the idea of leaving the European Union due to a lack of public support.

-And while other European far-right parties have expressed support for Russian President Vladimir Putin, SD has come out in favour of Ukraine in the war and expressed support for Sweden's NATO membership bid, a notion it had opposed until Moscow's invasion of Ukraine.
+And while other European far-right parties have expressed support for Russian President Vladimir Putin, SD has come out in favour of Ukraine and expressed support for Sweden's NATO membership bid, a notion it had opposed until Moscow's invasion of its neighbour.